devjwsong/classroom-simulator-kani/README.md

-# classroom-simulator-kani
+# gen-ai-hackathon-2024
-A simulation of the classroom lecture for generating the sample data.
-(Used for Gen AI Hackathon 2024 at Penn)
+- A simulation of the classroom lecture for generating the sample data.
+- Fine-tuning the model using the custom data.